 Great podcast and interviewers.
 Important and fascinating topics.
 I’m addressing the few bad reviews for this that I’ve seen: Can we please stop shaming women for using their natural voices?
 Culture shapes how people talk.
 You can’t just unlearn the life long cultural training of how you speak because you have a podcast.
 Plus, lots of these women (including the hosts) were (obviously) raised in/joined groups that put a lot of pressure on traditional gender roles and taught females to speak in ce... more

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
-See how many people listen to The Modesty Files and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for The Modesty Files.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to The Modesty Files and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for The Modesty Files from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for The Modesty Files from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.